kahawai-collective/fsl/README.md

 very comprehensive it can be a bit daunting to non-programmers.

 You can download Doxygen [here](http://www.stack.nl/~dimitri/doxygen/download.html#latestsrc).
-See the requirements/Makefile for installion for Ubuntu.
+See `requirements/Makefile` for quick installation for Linux.

 #### Fislgen